rwaltr/naming-scheme/README.md

 ### Platform identifiers

-Most VMs and hosts today live inside of a platform, such as K8s or ESXI and do not live past it.
+Most VMs and machines today live inside of a platform, such as K8s or ESXI and do not live past it.
 Cloud providers can also be considered platforms, but their identifiers may work better as a country vs a platform due to their worldwide physical location nature, although I recommend using their 3 character shorthand to prevent interaction with ISO 3166-1 (1.east.amz.exmpl.net vs 1.east.az.exmpl.net), assets within a platform will not likely interact with another platform directly.

 Platforms can either be considered *worldwide* and take a l1 subdomain, or can exist under a location. like k8s.dio.exmpl.net